ZecHub/zechub/site/contribute/Contributing_Guide.md

 These are the types of contribution that ZecHub currently accepts:

-### Zcash tutorials (video) - up to 1.5 ZEC per tutorial
+### Zcash Tutorials (video) - up to 1.5 ZEC per tutorial

 Create and share tutorials on Zcash apps and get rewarded.
 Example tutorial [here](https://www.youtube.com/watch?v=Mgm_nK3gr7U&list=PL6_epn0lASLGc_YALzxbMH0-dNyhFufus&index=7).
 Submit PR to zechub/tutorials or send video to #video-content channel in Discord.
-If video meets our criteria, we’ll post it and tip you :smile:
+If video meets our criteria, we will post it and tip you.

 ### ZecHub Wiki - up to 1 ZEC per new page published

-Our wiki-docs page provides Zcash education materials in an easy and digestible format.
+Our wiki site provides Zcash education materials in an easy and digestible format.
 Zcash is a very advanced technology with a vibrant community, so there's still more documentation we need to build.
 Our goal is to build documentation on:

 - Zcash and its related technologies
-- ZEC (Zcash currency) use cases
+- ZEC (Zcash currency) Use cases
-- New user guides
+- New User Guides
-- Zcash community and ecosystem
+- Zcash Community and Ecosystem
+- Privacy Ecosystem & Tools

 These are pretty broad areas, so there's a lot to work from.
 If you want some inspiration, check out our current [wiki-docs site](https://wiki.zechub.xyz/) and see what's missing.
 Once you determine what you want to write, [start to make your changes](#make-changes) and learn how to submit a PR to the ZecHub repo.
 All of our docs are created and maintained in this repo.
 Use the [docs template](https://github.com/ZecHub/zechub/blob/main/template.md) and follow the [ZecHub style](#style-guides) when writing a wiki page.